Mohit-Rajak/My-Personal-Portfolio/README.md

 # My Portfolio Website

-This is my personal portfolio website, designed to showcase my skills, projects, and experience as a web developer.
+This is my portfolio website, designed to showcase my skills, projects, and experience as a web developer.
 Using a combination of HTML, CSS, and JavaScript, I've created an engaging and visually appealing website that reflects my abilities in front-end web development.

 # Key Features & Highlights: